 Sometime you might get error that No similarly named formulae found.
 Its just because your Homebrew might not be updated or formulae not yet included so run

-brew update brew install homebrew/php/php70
+brew install homebrew/php/php70

 Now install Valet from composer (Globally)